almudenaiparraguirre/HarmoniaPlus/README.md

 **Contacto**
 - Para más información o preguntas, por favor contacta a harmonia1@gmail.com.

 **¡Gracias por usar Harmonía Plus!
-Disfruta aprendiendo y mejorando tus habilidades musicales.**
+Disfruta aprendiendo y mejorando tus habilidades musicales.🎵**

 **********************************************************************************************************************************************************

-#HarmoniaPlus-
+# Harmonia+

 Harmonía Plus is a music application designed to help users learn solfeggio notes by playing the piano.
 The app offers a variety of levels to suit all skill levels, from beginner to advanced.